This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 - Cocoa powder - This recipe calls for unsweetened Dutch-processed cocoa powder.

-- Baking soda - This reacts with the vinegar to create a fluffy cake.
+- Baking soda - This reacts with vinegar to create a fluffy cake.

 - Baking powder - Baking powder adds fluffiness along with baking soda!